-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results over a period of 16 days in order to reach abstinence for 3 days.
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results detoxification was initiated by tapered dose reductions over a period of 16 days in order to reach abstinence for 3 days.

-\Synonym for acetaminophen.
+Synonym for acetaminophen.